ceramicskate0/SWELF/README.md

 ## C:\ ..\Searchs\Search.txt
   ### How to:

-     length':'{Minumum log length beofre its an event}
+     length':'{Minumum log length before its an event}
      count':'{Term or statement to count}':'{Number of times in log before its a counted event}

 --------------------------------------------------------------------------------